 - If you are allergic to oestrogens or any of the other ingredients listed on the packet.

 If you experience any of the conditions listed above for the first time while using Progynova-TS, you should stop the treatment and seek immediate medical assistance.

 If you have ever had any of the health issues listed below, you should discuss this carefully with your doctor before starting treatment with Progynova-TS as you may require more frequent check-ups:

 - Growth of the womb lining outside your womb, or a history of excessive growth of the lining of the womb;

 - Increased risk of developing blood clots;

-- A disease of the immune system that affects many organs in the body (systemic lupus);
+- Disease of the immune system that affects many organs in the body (systemic lupus);

-- A very high level of fat in your blood;
+- Very high level of fat in your blood;

 - Hereditary angioedema;

 - Fluid retention due to cardiac or kidney problems.